Nicely sweet with a hint of liquor, these Bourbon & Brown Sugar Mixed Nuts are utterly irresistible. Double the recipe, if you need to share.

 If nuts still are sticky, they can be baked for 5-10 minutes in a 350 oven.

 When I initially made this recipe, I used the nuts as an appetizer.
 However, they’re far more versatile than that.
 Because they have a delightfully sweet coating they can work both as contrast in a group of appetizers, but they also can be part of a dessert tray.
 On an evening when you have a bigger meal but want a sweet way to end the night, these Bourbon & Brown Sugar Mixed Nuts fill the role well.
+Get a double serving of bourbon, by making this simple Bourbon Sugar.
+Put a spoonful in your coffee or tea, and your hot beverage is extra delicious.

 To learn more about this recipe, originally published in May 2017, keep reading.